 I’m going to make this intro short and sweet, became that’s exactly what I was looking for when I was doing research on Europe backpacking.
 I would say that my own personal travel style is 40% planner/60% ‘we’ll figure it out there’, so I wasn’t exactly looking for a play-by-play itinerary but I was interested in finding average prices and recommended routes.
-I wanted numbers and places laid out in front of me in an easy-to-read chart, which was surprisingly not very easy to find – so, here it is.

 For how long did you plan your trip?

 I've always had a passion for traveling and seeing the world, but the idea to backpack Europe for an extended period of time first came to me in December of 2014.
 I knew I wanted to travel in the summer, so that gave me around five months to plan it.
 The first thing I did was set up a savings plan, a budget, and a 'dream list' of all the cities I wanted to go to.
 After that, it was just a matter of figuring out the details.

 Day 1-2 - Reykjavik, Iceland

 Jackie and I finally made it to Reykjavik, Iceland after 20+ hours of travel.
 We flew from Orlando to Newark, Newark to Boston, and Boston to Reykjavik.
 The most notable experience from that part of the trip were by far the Wow Airline stewardesses.
 I guess Wow takes a lot of pride in their very Pan-am-esque crew, cause they dedicate a whole brochure in every seat explaining the very strict beauty regimen they go through, and tips on how to achieve it yourself.
 It covers eyelash extensions, to say the least.